fsharp/fslang-design/RFCs/FS-1034-fsharp-core-package.md

 A second proposal has been developed.

-1. Microsoft make and publish the FSharp.Core nuget package containing **only** the .NET Standard 1.x (likely 1.6) and .NET Framework 4.5 versions of the DLL.
-Assume this next version is FSharp.Core nuget package 4.2.0.
+1. Microsoft make and publish the FSharp.Core NuGet package containing **only** the .NET Standard 1.x (likely 1.6) and .NET Framework 4.5 versions of the DLL.
+Assume this next version is FSharp.Core NuGet package 4.2.0.

 Technically, this would be implemented by renaming the authoring Microsoft.FSharp.Core.netcore to FSharp.Core in the http://github.com/Microsoft/visualfsharp repo and adding the ``lib/net40/FSharp.Core.*`` files.